fivetran/dbt_package_updater/README.md

 ### 1. Clone this repository

-In order to use Hooper, you will need to close your repository.
+In order to use Hooper, you will need to clone this repository.
 You can do so using the method of your choosing.

 ### 2. Set up a local environment

-We recommend creating a separate folder and Python virtual environment for dbt Package Manager.
+We recommend creating a separate Python virtual environment for Hooper.

 NOTE: If you already have a preferred approach for creating a Python virtual environment, you can skip this step!

-Create a Python virtual environment for Spectacles.
+Create a Python virtual environment for Hooper.
 If you don't already have a preferred way of doing this, we recommend pyenv-virtualenv.
 Follow the instructions to install pyenv and pyenv-virtualenv.
-Then, from your spectacles folder, run the following:
+Then, from the Hooper repository, run the following:
 ```bash
 pyenv virtualenv 3.8 hooper && pyenv local hooper
 ```